Climate Change, Health, and Society

 Schedule

-CIPP650 will be offered in Spring 2025 on Wednesdays 2-4 pm in-person and remotely.
+CIPP650 is being offered during Spring 2025 on Wednesdays at 2-4 pm in-person in HSHSL331 as well as online/asynchronously for 2-3 credits.

 Learning Objectives

-• Building foundational knowledge in the science of climate change, including how greenhouse gas emissions promote warming of the land, oceans, and polar regions, with consequences for human health and society.
+• Build foundational knowledge in the science of climate change, including how greenhouse gas emissions promote warming of the land, oceans, and polar regions, with consequences for human health and society.

-• Communicating how climate change can contribute to human diseases and societal stressors, with disproportionate impacts on economically disadvantaged, vulnerable people, communities, and countries.
+• Communicate how climate change can contribute to human diseases and societal stressors, with disproportionate impacts on economically disadvantaged, vulnerable people, communities, and countries.

-• Developing familiarity with environmental laws and policies at the local, state, national, and international levels that are aimed at mitigation and adaptation to climate change.
+• Develop familiarity with environmental laws and policies at the local, state, national, and international levels that are aimed at mitigation and adaptation to climate change.

-• Embracing interprofessional teamwork for responding to climate change with a consortium of faculty from the Graduate School and professional Schools of Medicine, Nursing, Law, and Social Work.
+• Embrace interprofessional teamwork for responding to climate change with a consortium of faculty from the Graduate School and professional Schools of Medicine, Nursing, Law, and Social Work.

-• Successfully partnering with stakeholders and representatives at the local, state, and national levels to conduct meaningful actions for addressing challenges from climate change.
+• Successfully partner with stakeholders and representatives at the local, state, and national levels to conduct meaningful actions for addressing challenges from climate change.

 Student Projects